munishm/bicep-workshop/Challenges/Challenge2.md

 # Challenge 2: Complete Stack

 Congratulations on creating your first Bicep template in [Challenge 1](./Challenge1.md).
 Now you have basic understanding of how Bicep works and how do you deploy your Bicep templates.
+Let us now work on a new template for a full stack application.

 ## Challenge